TKrysiaki/lab-soc-linux/32-soc-dns-tunneling-exfiltration-detection-response-validation/report.md

 ### Detection Gap

-- No automated detection rule for DNS exfiltration
+- No automated detection rule was in place to identify abnormal DNS behavior such as high-frequency queries or suspicious subdomain patterns.

-- SIEM did not trigger alerts for DNS anomaly
+**Root Cause:**
+Lack of DNS behavioral monitoring and absence of SIEM correlation rules for anomaly-based detection.

 **Root Cause:**
 Lack of correlation rules and DNS anomaly detection in Wazuh.